Making Magical Memories with Shasta & Vicki

 Special thanks to Angie Weaver, Intellectual Disability Residential Services (IDRS) program coordinator, who did an excellent job being our “travel agent.”
 Her assistance was invaluable, including helping us choose where we stayed, picking out the meal plan, giving us an idea of what to expect, and finding the best deals on everything!
 Couldn’t have done it without her.

-Story and photos by Bell employee, Ashley Brown, who serves the agency as an RSW in the IDRS program.
-Ashely has worked at Bell for about 1 1/2 years, and is the chair of the Social Media Team.
-This was her first trip to Disney World.
+Story and photos by former Bell employee, Ashley Brown, who served as an RSW in the IDRS program.